boihien/rshell/README.md

 # Prototype/Research

+**Notes**
+Fork() - a function that generates a duplicate of a process by creating two of the same process of the program.
+Typically, these processes are called "parent" and "child"

+execvp() - when this is executed, the file in first argument will load into caller's address space and over-write the program.
+The second argument will be what the program executes.
+The program in the first argument will be deleted and replaced by the program in the second argument.
+This will return negative if it fails.

+waitpid() - a system call that will suspend calling a process unless a *pid* argument in a child class changes its state.

 We researched the various commands for parsing a user input, such as getline() and cin.
 We decided to use the getline() function since we believe the getline() will produce the least amount of bugs.
 We also created a test input function that counts the number of elements in a command by counting the spaces.

 # Development and Testing Roadmap